 When she earned her Associate in Arts degree in 2014, Kalb graduated with high honors and was one of the Outstanding Graduate finalists.
-She plans to transfer and earn a bachelor's degree and then a master's degree.
+She transferred to DePaul University, where she is majoring in Special Education and maintaining at 3.9 GPA.
 She would like to be an educator, focusing on education, psychology and criminal justice, which would allow her to teach and counsel at an inner city public school in Chicago.

 “It was my curiosity for human behavior that ignited my passion for psychology.
 There was this unknown about who we are, and what makes us the way we are, that I needed to learn,” she said.
 “My philosophy is that teaching and psychology go hand in hand, and many of the disenfranchised students in the public school system need an educator who is not only passionate about what he or she does but who also wants to truly reach out and help as many students as possible realize their potential.
 I want to help students who have come from a similar or worse background than I have, or students with disabilities, realize their potential and ignite a passion within them for their education and their future.”

 Kalb owes much to her teachers at College of DuPage and is inspired by their passion as educators.